tbrowder/Mi6-Helper/README.md

 lint
 ----

+  * lint dir=X

-Checks the contents of the "resources" list in the 'META6.json' file and the distibution's './resources' directory agree.
+    Checks the module repo in directory 'X' (default '.') that the contents of the "resources" list in the 'META6.json' file and the distibution's './resources' directory agree.
 Modifies them as necessary, displays the proposed changes, and prompts the user for permission to make the changes.

+    Also checks for other configuration improvement possibilities.
+Note the 'lint' mode will work in repos *not* under App::Mi6 management.

+    Leaves a report of actions taken and suggestions for improvement in directory 'X'.

 new
 ---